 In Spearmans’ two-factor theory of intelligence, we represent the general factor by the letter ”g” and often term it as the “general intelligence,” but it is a mathematical value that is derived from the statistical process from the available quantitative data.
-It is difficult to do the exact mathematical proof of Spearman’s two-factor theory, but it can be understood by the method of the ”correlation matrix” that he used in his theory.
-The correlation matrix is a table that consists of systematically arranged correlation coefficients values of scores obtained by the person in various mental aptitude tests.
+It is difficult to arrive at the exact mathematical proof of Spearman’s two-factor theory, but it can be understood by the method of the ”correlation matrix” that he used in his theory.
+The correlation matrix is a table that consists of systematically arranged correlation coefficients of scores obtained by the person in various mental aptitude tests.
 The correlation matrix is given below.

 Spearman observed that the cross multiplication of any two opposite correlation coefficients in the square block (nearby four correlation coefficients) in the correlation matrix was almost equal, i.e., the value of F approximately equals zero.
 Hence, for the above expression,

 Let’s consider the following square block from the above correlation matrix.

 Here, the tetrad difference, i.e., F = (.40)(.28)- (.32)(.35) = 0.112 – 0.112 = 0